47th Academy of International Business UK & Ireland Chapter Conference

 Paper submission deadline: 31 January 2020

 The Academy of International Business UK & Ireland is introducing a new submission for IB researchers.
 This will help researchers to present an overview of a paper to a panel of experts.
+The team of dedicated experts who have confirmed their participation to provide feedback to the poster papers presented are:

 The poster session provides researchers in International Business with the opportunity to present a short overview of a research paper and receive constructive feedback from a panel of experts.
 Some of the strong submissions will have the chance to be presented in interactive sessions that are open to all conference delegates and IB experts who will provide constructive feedback.